-I remember cleaning my first apartment after college and having to open the windows because I felt dizzy.
+I remember cleaning my first apartment after college and having to open the windows, because I felt dizzy.
 Little did I know at the time it was from all of the toxic fumes of the cleaning products I was using!
 Yikes!

-Mix 1/2 cup organic white distilled vinegar or lemon with 1/4 cup of baking soda.
-Put this mixture into a 1/2 gallon 2 litters of water.
-Great for bathroom fixtures, tile floor, glass, windows and even mirrors.
-(Don’t use on marble or wood.)
+Mix 1/2 cup of organic white distilled vinegar or lemon with 1/4 cup of baking soda.
+Put this mixture into a 1/2 gallon and 2 liters of water.

-Mold & Mildew Cleaner
+Mold & Mildew Natural Cleaners

 Carpet Stain Remover